denisegandara10/Denise-Portfolio/README.md

 * Created data visualization of models and forecast
 * Evaluated models using RMSE and MAE

-# Project 2: Youtube API
+# Project 2: City of El Paso’s Ticketing System Classification using NLP